 As a child in the 1920s, Fasnacht studied music and the arts at Francis T. Nicholls School in New Orleans alongside the Boswell Sisters, who went on to national fame as a vocal group.
 Before opening her club, she toured the country with her all-female jazz band called the Southland Rhythm Girls.

 The author Lyle Saxon, a regular at Dixie’s Bar of Music, connected the Fasnachts to the painter Xavier Gonzalez, who produced a 29-foot long painting for the barroom in the 40s.
 It depicted dozens of musicians and artists, from Louis Prima to Lena Horne to Salvador Dali.
 Visiting celebrities added their signatures to it over the years.
-You can now see it at the New Orleans Jazz Museum at the Old U.S. Mint.
+It is now on display on the second floor of the New Orleans Jazz Museum at the Old U.S. Mint.

 In 1949, Dixie’s moved here, to what was at the time a quiet block of Bourbon Street, and the Fasnacht sisters took up residence above the bar.
 In the heart of the French Quarter, the clientele included assorted bohemians and artists like the photographer Jack Robinson, who documented the community that formed around the club.
 Local bigwigs including businessman Clay Shaw were patrons, as were Tennessee Williams, Truman Capote, and Gore Vidal.